Big Box Retail & Malls

 Let’s go even further.
 Retailers are rethinking the size of the stores they retain, knowing that a large physical footprint does not necessarily translate into larger sales volumes.

 The growing share of online purchases may mean that stores do not need to carry as much inventory, and many can lean more toward a showroom approach.

-They can have a smaller physical space, using Mapsted technology to create a more interactive interface with the brand and products, and arrange orders and delivery from a fulfillment centre within 24 hours.
+They can have a smaller physical space, using Mapsted technology to create a more interactive interface with the brand and products and arrange orders and delivery from a fulfillment center within 24 hours.